inspec/inspec-aws/docs/resources/aws_application_autoscaling_scalable_target.md

 The namespace of the AWS service that provides the resource.

-For additional information, see the [AWS ApplicationAutoScaling ScalableTarget documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html).
+For additional information, see the [AWS documentation on the `AWS::ApplicationAutoScaling::ScalableTarget` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html).

 ## Properties